Reservations

 The Bay View House

-The Bay View House was the first hotel in this location, dating from the 1870s.
+The Bay View House was built in the 1870s.
 The following photo is from a stereoview by photographer George H. Tebbetts.

 An identical view, just taller.
 Published by Laconia stereoview photographer W.L.
 Wilder.
 Handwritten on the back is “Distant view of Taylors Hotel”.